Donald Nichols (spy): 6004th Air Intelligence Service Squadron

 By March 1951, the Air Force decided to gather Nichols' ad hoc activities into "Special Activities Unit Number One".
 The new unit was officially given a wide brief that charged them with gathering military intelligence.
 They were directed to coordinate their activities with other intelligence agencies.
 The unit evolved into Detachment 2 of the 6004th Air Intelligence Service Squadron either later that month or the next.
 The unorthodox new unit contained commandos, scholars, linguists, and saboteurs along with its more usual intelligence specialists.
+Its strength was seven officers and 26 enlisted personnel; its official brief was to infiltrate behind communist lines and reconnoiter for air strike targets.
+Given the impossibility of Caucasians remaining undetected in the Asian populace of communist rear areas, there was a minimal need for Americans in this U.S. Air Force detachment.

 Nichols' next intelligence coup came on 17 April 1951.
 The Chinese communists had introduced Mikoyan-Gurevich MiG-15s into the war.
 The United States desperately wanted one of the MiG-15s, so they could devise counter-measures against the most technologically advanced plane in communist possession.
 However, the MiG-15 had yet to fall into UN hands.
 Nichols and five technical intelligence experts flew to Baengnyeongdo.
 From there, they penetrated 80 mi into communist territory in an unarmed helicopter through enemy ground fire.
 The intruders landed at a MiG-15 crash site some 100 mi behind the lines and near an enemy supply depot.
 The intelligence team rapidly photographed the MiG-15 wreckage, and transcribed all instructions and markings.
 After scalping as many smaller parts as it could from the fighter, the team departed despite the chopper's battle damage to its rotor blade.
 They managed to struggle back to Baengnyeongdo.
 Nichols was awarded the Distinguished Service Cross for his valor and enterprise.
 The award citation stated that he had retrieved "information of inestimable value".

-Nichols founded Detachment 2, with an American strength of seven officers and 26 enlisted.
-Its brief was to infiltrate behind communist lines and personally reconnoiter for air strike targets.
-Given the impossibility of Caucasians remaining undetected in the Asian populace of communist rear areas, there was a minimal need for Americans in this U.S. Air Force detachment.

 Between 14 and 21 July 1951, Nichols and his men managed to retrieve a crashed MiG-15 from behind enemy lines.
 The MiG-15 in question had crash-landed onto mud flats south-west of Hanch'on.
 The intelligence coup was considered so important that it was supported by a small multi-national fleet of South Korean, U.S., and British vessels under the command of British Rear Admiral A. K. Scott-Moncrieff.
 Despite his relatively junior rank, Nichols was credited with organizing the operation.

 In 1953, Major Nichols was once again targeted by enemy agents, but again escaped fatality, unlike the unsuccessful killers.
 Nichols is credited by some anonymous sources in the intelligence community with originating Operation Moolah; this operation offered $50,000US to any defecting pilot for his fighter.
-Certainly, Nichols was the first to debrief the defecting pilot, No Kum-sok, and the first to submit an intelligence report based on interrogating the defector.
+Nichols was the first to debrief No Kum-sok (the pilot who defected from the North Korean air forces with a completely intact and functional MiG-15) and he was the first to submit an intelligence report based on interrogating the defector.